What does 360 degree feedback mean?

-- Questionnaire structure and personalisation
+- Questionnaire structure and personalization

-- Prepare a list of participants with their individual perspectives
+- Prepare participant list with individual perspectives

-- Test the questionnaire and send out e-mail invitations
+- Test questionnaire and send email invitations

-- Evaluation based on 360 degree reports
+- Evaluate using 360 degree reports

-Questionnaire structure and personalisation
+Questionnaire structure and personalization

-A prefabricated placeholder is: [Feedback-Person]
+A predefined placeholder is: [Feedback person]

 Besides the placeholder [Feedback-Person], you can also define and use others.

-Prepare list of participants with the perspectives
+Prepare participant list with the perspectives

 1. Create new participant list

-Now select 360 degree group:
+Next, select 360 degree group: